 Primary current and secondary current are proportional and in opposition to each other, and repel each other, and the repulsion is proportional to the product of the two currents; that is, proportional to the square of the secondary current.
 The weight of the secondary coil is balanced by the counterweight W and the repulsion from the primary coil, at normal secondary current.
 Any increase of secondary current by a decrease of load, increases the repulsion, in this way pushing the secondary coil further away from the primary and thereby reducing the secondary voltage and thus the current; and vice versa, a decrease of secondary current, by an increase of load, reduces the repulsion and so causes the secondary coil to come nearer to the primary, that is, increases its voltage and so restores the current.

 Such an arrangement regulates for constant current between the voltage limits given by the two extreme positions of the movable coil.
 These usually are chosen from some margin above full load, down to about one-third load.

-The constant current reactance operates on the same principle: the two coils P and S are connected in series with each other into the arc circuit supplied from the constant potential source, and by separating or coming together, vary in reactance with the load, and thereby maintain constant current.
+The constant-current reactance operates on the same principle: the two coils P and S are connected in series with each other into the arc circuit supplied from the constant-potential source, and by separating or coming together, vary in reactance with the load, and thereby maintain constant current.

-While the alternating current arc lamp is less efficient, that is, gives less light for the same power, than the direct current arc lamp, the disadvantages of the use of numerous arc machines have led to the extended adoption of alternating current series arc lighting before the development of the mercury arc rectifier, which enabled the operation of direct current arc circuits from constant current transformers.
+While the alternating-current arc lamp is less efficient, that is, gives less light for the same power, than the direct-current arc lamp, the disadvantages of the use of numerous arc machines had led to the extended adoption of alternating-current series arc lighting before the development of the mercury-arc rectifier, which enabled the operation of direct-current arc circuits from constant-current transformers.
+Thousands of such enclosed series alternating arc lamps are still in use all over the country, though they have long ceased to have any right of existing, as they are very much inferior in efficiency to the luminous arc or magnetite, and to the mazda incandescent lamp: the latter giving three or more times as much light for the same power consumption.